LeulMessle/Spring-boot-project-school-/SpringProject (1)/SpringProject/README.md

 ❌ Delete records with one click

-🔄 Navigate via the top menu
+🔄 Navigate via the top menu# Spring-boot-project-school-